Channa salad (1 piece)

 How to consume Channa salad without glucose spikes

-Opt for dressings made with apple cider vinegar or balsamic vinegar, which can help in reducing blood sugar spikes.
+Opt for dressings made with vinegar, such as balsamic or apple cider vinegar, which can help moderate the blood sugar response.

 Monitor Timing